tpximpact/mhclg-oruk/content/developers/dashboard/index.md

 ## Your service directory health check

 Developers can track and manage the compliance of their service data feeds with the ORUK standard.
 You can see how well your directory meets the standard, monitor service availability, and get insights into the quality of the data.
 To reduce load on the servers, these data will be updated once a day.

+If you would like your site to be listed here, we invite you to [register](/developers/register).

+You can request to remove your information at any time by emailing infogov@tpximpact.com.
+This will stop your data feed from appearing on this page.